frozzel/frozzel/README.md

 ### INDULGE

 Mock Ecommerce site that utilizes global state and react hooks.
 The site is integrated with stripe payments.

--Full stack application with mongoDb/mongoose integrations & Apollo/graphql server side.

--React/Apollo integration frontside utilizing global state and stripe integration along with animate.css and SASS.
+Full stack application with mongoDb/mongoose integrations & Apollo/graphql server side.
+React/Apollo integration frontside utilizing global state and stripe integration along with animate.css and SASS.

 ---